Transferring a Commercial Driver's License

 The applicant can obtain a Connecticut CDL of equal class usually without testing.
 The School Bus Endorsement and Hazardous Material Endorsement (Hazmat) are the exceptions.
 Please see the applicable web page on these endorsements.

-To obtain your Connecticut Commercial Driverís License (CDL) you must present the following at a DMV branch:
+Commercial Driverís License (CDL) you must present the following at a DMV Hub Office:

-Your current out of state CDL.
+1. Your current out-of-state CDL.
 A CDL will not be issued if the operatorís privileges are suspended in any state.

-Your certified Birth Certificate or valid Passport (hospital birth certificate or photocopies will not be accepted).
-Please note: Puerto Rico-issued birth certificates dated before July 1, 2010, will not be accepted.
+2. Your certified Birth Certificate or valid Passport (hospital birth certificate or photocopies will not be accepted).
+Please Note: Puerto Rico-issued birth certificates dated before July 1, 2010, will not be accepted.
 Please see more detailed information on acceptable forms of identification.

-Physical examination by a physician dated within the last two years, reported on an Examination to Determine Physical Condition of Driver (R-323) or a U.S. D.O.T.
+5. Physical examination by a physician dated within the last two years, reported on an Examination to Determine Physical Condition of Driver (form R-323) or a U.S. D.O.T.
 Medical Examinerís Physical Examination Form CO730, which meets D.O.T. requirements in 49 CFR 391.41-391.49.

 NOTE: If you are not a citizen of the United States, you will be required to show proof of legal status in this country.